-1=Unsatisfactory 2=Basic 3=Proficient 4=Distinguished Not Observed

-0 0 0 0 0

-There is no evidence that standards of conduct have been established, and little or no teacher monitoring of student behavior.
+1=Unsatisfactory 2=Basic 3=Proficient 4=Distinguished Not Observed There is no evidence that standards of conduct have been established, and little or no teacher monitoring of student behavior.
 Response to student misbehavior is repressive, or disrespectful of student dignity.
-It appears that the teacher has made an effort to establish standards of conduct for students.
+Evidence It appears that the teacher has made an effort to establish standards of conduct for students.
 Teacher tries, with uneven results, to monitor student behavior and respond to student misbehavior.
 Standards of conduct appear to be clear to students, and the teacher monitors student behavior against those standards.
 Teacher response to student misbehavior is appropriate and respects the students' dignity.
 Standards of conduct are clear, with evidence of student participation in setting them.
 Teacher's monitoring of student behavior is subtle and preventive, and teacher's response to student misbehavior is sensitive to individual student needs.
+Students take an active role in monitoring the standards of behavior.
 If the component is not observed during the teacher observation no score is assigned or used in the total domain score.

-Evidence

-4 >